-However, it’s interesting to note that the Keto diet is actually ranked #39 out of 40 in the U.S. News Best Diet Rankings.
+It’s also interesting to note that the Keto diet is ranked 2nd last (#39 out of 40) in the U.S. News Best Diet Rankings.
 Key concerns are that this diet is known to negatively impact your body’s metabolism when used long-term.
 Patients who stop the Keto diet – even after several months of dieting – often experience rapid weight regain.
 Long-term adherence to a Keto diet can also result in muscle loss, fatigue, electrolyte imbalances and GI symptoms.
 Since very-low-carb diets appear to reduce insulin resistance and fat storage, people sensitive to carbohydrate overload or weight gain might benefit from this approach.

-You may have noticed that both Keto and Vegan diets are difficult to sustain, and tend not to be the “go to” approach recommended by health professionals.
-While not discussed here, there are much more sustainable diets (like the Mediterranean diet) that are a better fit for most people.
+You may have noticed that both Keto and Vegan diets are difficult to sustain, and are less commonly recommended by health professionals.
+While not discussed here, there are more sustainable “vegetarian like” diets (such as the Mediterranean diet) that are a better fit for most people.
 In some contexts, either a Vegan or Keto diet can be recommended after a medical and nutritional assessment.
 Neither diet should be started “on a whim”, and would benefit from advice from professionals like a Registered Dietitian.

-Interestingly, many other powerful diets within the research literature (e.g. the DASH diet) incorporate the best features of both Vegan and Keto diets with a higher margin of safety.
+Interestingly, many other powerful diets within the research literature (e.g. the Mediterranean diet) incorporate the best features of a Vegan diet with a higher margin of safety.
 Many clinical diet regimens will encourage a reduction in carb and saturated fat portion size, alongside more nutrient-dense (less processed) food choices.
 Even for these diets, however, consultation with a dietitian or health professional is recommended.

-Residents of Alberta can access a Registered Dietitian for free through their Primary Care Network, usually by asking their family doctor for a referral.
+People who live in Alberta, Canada can access a Registered Dietitian for free through their local Primary Care Network (PCN), typically by asking their family doctor for a referral.
 In many cases, you will be referred to a Registered Nurse for lifestyle review & coaching prior to your dietitian appointment.